 The B2B Law furthermore includes a black list (4 clauses which are irrefutably deemed to be unfair and therefore prohibited) and a grey list (8 clauses which are presumed to be unfair but the presumption can be refuted).
-We refer to the page New rules in B2B relationships for further general information on the B2B Law.

 The legal uncertainty created by this legislation may have an important impact on the Belgian M&A practice.